Cheapest Columbia County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Columbia Home Heating Fuel Comparison

-Homeowners have a host of fuels that can be used when it comes to heating.
+Families have a variety of fuels to choose from when it comes to heating.
 Natural Gas is the preferred choice in Columbia, used by 2,796,352 or 52% of families.
-The 2nd most popular primary heating fuel for Columbia households is Electricity, used by 1,447,260 homes (27%).
-The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+The 2nd most popular primary heating fuel for Columbia families is Electricity, used by 1,447,260 homes (27%).
+The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Columbia County Residential Primary Home Heating Fuel (in Number of Households)